AlizeDeMatas/ccm_benchmate/docs/api_ref/reference/apis_ref.md

 def __init__(access_key)
 ```

-Create an AlphaGenome object. this is used to query the alhpagenome api, but unlike other api calls this does
+Create an AlphaGenome object. this is used to query the alphagenome api, but unlike other api calls this does

 not return and api_call dataclass instance, instead it returns depending on the method, a variant, a genomic_range or
 a dataframe will be returned